 Blood glucose (or blood sugar) tests measure the amount of glucose (sugar) in blood.
 People with high blood sugar levels may have diabetes because of the body’s inability to use insulin properly.
 Individuals with a low blood sugar level are said to have hypoglycemia.
 During a diabetes screening, a small blood sample taken via finger stick is analyzed to assess the sugar content in the blood.
 Diabetes is a known risk factor for heart disease.

 NOTE: A 12 hour fast is recommended before the cholesterol and blood glucose test to ensure more accurate results.
 Elevated glucose levels may be caused by diabetes or by the patient having eaten within an hour before the test.

 A stroke results from the disruption of adequate blood flow to the brain.
 The most common source of disruption is a significant narrowing or blockage of the carotid arteries which are the main blood supply to the brain.
 The carotid doppler examination is a non-invasive and painless ultrasound scan of the neck arteries to detect plaque buildup.

 The results of these screenings are completely confidential and are provided to you immediately during a consultation with a registered, licensed nurse.
-A comprehensive personalized health report is included in this consultation.
-Any ultrasound result deemed high risk will be reviewed by a board certified physician.
+Also included in this consultation is a comprehensive list of recommendations for leading a healthier life.
+A board-certified physician reviews any ultrasound results deemed high risk.

 Schedule a Screening

 Before scheduling a screening, we ask that you complete a Health Risk Assessment.
-This will help us determine which screenings are best suited for you.
+Completing this assessment will help us determine which screenings are best suited for you.
 Call 919-784-6037 or email email@example.com to schedule a screening.

 To learn more about how to bring the REX Heart & Vascular Mobile Unit screenings to your workplace, contact Lisa Horton at 919-784-6037 or by email.